High Holy Days 2022 | 5783

 Guest Access to our High Holy Day Services

-Guest Access may be purchased for additional family members (i.e. adult children, parents and out‐of‐town guests).
-Guest Access is $118 per household for all High Holy Day Services.
-A Temple member may not purchase Guest Access for non‐member families living in the area.
+In-Person Guest Access may be purchased for additional family members (i.e. single adult children, parents, married children and out-of-town guests).
+Guest Access is $180 per person for all In-Person High Holy Day Services.

-Guest Access is sold to non‐member families who are new to the area.
+In Person Guest Access is sold to non-member families who are new to the area.
 The cost of Guest Access will be applied towards dues if the family becomes a Temple member during the fiscal year.
-The cost of this access is $180 per household.
+The cost of this access is $360 per person.
 Guest Access allows attendance to all High Holiday Services.

 College Students and Active Military Personnel